Frances Lim

 Being in a Small Group also gave rise to opportunities to grow outwards.
 In 1997/98, Frances recalls Lilibeth, a Filipino lady who joined them.
 Her husband Reggie was then a student with Trinity Theological College (TTC).
 Frances and members of her Small Group were led to bond not only with Lilibeth, but also with the wives of the other foreign students at TTC.
 Afternoon teas and swimming get-togethers were organised for them and their children to give them a glimpse of Singapore life beyond the TTC campus.

-Patricia Koh, a founding member of the Homemaker SG, helped facilitate a partnership with the High Praise Church in Manila through their connection with Lilibeth, when WMC was seeking outreach opportunities in the Philippines.
+Patricia Koh, a founding member of the Homemakers SG, helped facilitate a partnership with the High Praise Church in Manila through their connection with Lilibeth, when WMC was seeking outreach opportunities in the Philippines.

 Frances said: “We are so grateful that the Homemakers SG has had opportunities like this.
 We also partnered with the Christian Outreach and Social Concerns (COSC) ministry to befriend runaway maids living in a shelter.
 We organised a couple of events for them which meant bussing them to church, providing them a meal and a fun programme.
 The shelter girls loved to sing and dance so these occasions were fun-filled!
 Despite their problems, it was heartwarming to hear their laughter and see their joy!
 When we’re part of such a group, we find strength to do stuff together, work together and go on from one humanitarian cause to another.”